MCFpy/mcf/docs/mcf_quickstart.md

 The resulting object *results_with_cluster* differs from the predict method only through the ``iate_pred_df`` object, which contains the cluster indicator for each observation.
 Note that potential outcomes are named ``OUTCOME_(LC)TREATMENT_pot``.
 The ``LC`` is optional and only included should you have enabled local centering.
 The IATEs are referred to as ``OUTCOME_LC(TREATMENT)vs(TREATMENT)_iate``.
 Clusters are assigned to individuals based on their features.

-Note that the program automatically generates two pickles, ``mymcfpredict.pickle`` and ``mymcftrain.pickle`` .
-In the first pickle, there are two objects - the ``ModifiedCausalForest`` object, which contains information on the instantiated object of the class.
-The second object is a dictionary of the kind of ``results`` discussed above.
-Note, the ``mymcftrain.pickle`` contains only information on the initiated class.

-In addition to the output mentioned above, the program generates two text files (a long and short version) with further details on the estimation.
+Note that the program generates two text files (a long and short version) with details on the estimation.